 Airs and graces, capering clowns!
 Noses painted (reds and browns); Look! they’ve fainted; foolish clowns!
 East and west, cities, towns, clap with zest circus clowns.
 Speak no word – verbs or nouns.
 Quite absurd, much-loved clowns.
 What a fall!
 Smiles, no frowns.
 Best of all- these agile clowns.
 Daddy roars, so does mother.
 That clown scores, smacks his brother.
 Life must bring ups and downs.
 In life’s ring let’s be clowns!
 Learn their way to make folk smile; Dullest day, hardest mile.
 In life’s ring let’s be clowns; Laugh and sing at ups and downs! — Wilhelmina Stitch

 - All doggies go to heaven (or so I’ve been told).

+They run and play along the streets of Gold.
+Why is heaven such a doggie-delight?
 Why, because there’s not a single cat in sight! — Larry Huggins

 - I once knew a man who lived in a jar.

 For a stranger sight you’d have to go far.
 I asked him once why he lived in a jar.
 He grimaced and said, how bizarre you are.
 My jar’s so cozy, warm and bright, Even in the full moonlight.
 The only drawback is, you see, Getting out quickly when I have to pee. — Irwin Mercer

 - There’s been a murder, a woman was killed,